 After you've set up the parameters and events for each OmniPortlet on a portal page, you can map the portlet parameters and events to other portlets on the same page.
-For more information on using page parameters and events, refer to the Oracle Portal online Help and Oracle Fusion Middleware User's Guide for Oracle Portal.
+For more information on using page parameters and events, see the Oracle Portal online help and Oracle Fusion Middleware User's Guide for Oracle Portal.